IQSS/dataverse-puppet/README.md

 The time in minutes for a password reset.
 Defaults to '60'.

+#####`allow_http`

+Allow a http connection.
+If false, redirect traffic to https.
+Set to true for a development server or when you use a proxy for SSL termination.
+Defaults to false.

 #####`doi_baseurlstring`

 The DOI endpoint for the EZID Service.
 Defaults to 'https://ezid.cdlib.org'.